Spa, Hot Tub or Jacuzzi - What's the Difference?

 A perfect example of the traditional definition of a hot tub is the round wooden style with simple bench seating.
 These wooden tanks typically only have about 4-8 jets around the side, and don't usually have blowers and high-speed pumps.
 To many, a hot tub simply equals a hot soak, but without the extra frills and motor noise of a standard spa.

 A jetted tub is a type of bathtub that has several hydrotherapy jets positioned around the tub.
 They are connected to small flexible pipes around the tub, and are fitted to a circulation pump and often an air blower.
 Luxury models are quite large, and may even include a heater to keep the water that comes out of the tap hot.
-Just fill it up like a normal bathtub, set a few controls, and let relaxation set in.
+Just fill it up like a normal bathtub, set a few controls, and let the relaxation begin!
 The main difference between a jetted tub and a spa or hot tub is that it is drained after each use.
 For this reason, they usually have no filter and no need for a cover.
-You'll most likely find a jetted tub installed in a master bathroom or luxurious resort suite.
+You'll likely find a jetted tub indoors, too, installed in a master bathroom or luxurious resort suite.

 Therapy tubs are the stainless steel tubs that you see in the training and locker rooms of athletic facilities.
 They're often used with hot water for loosening up the muscles of tired athletes.
 However, they can also be used with cold water or ice to help prevent inflammation from injuries.
 Therapy tubs sometimes have a circulation pump, and may have an electric heater.
-Their larger cousin, therapy pools, are used for neck deep, standing physical therapy and low impact exercise.
+Their larger cousin, therapy pools, are used for neck-deep, standing physical therapy and low-impact exercise.